NuSTAR GO Target of Opportunity (ToO) trigger or

 Source morphology

-Coordination with other observatories?:
+Coordination with other observatories?

-The request will be reviewed by the NuSTAR PI and the operations team and you will be contacted with a decision to approve or decline the request.
+DDT requests will be reviewed by the NuSTAR PI and the operations team and you will be contacted with a decision to approve or decline the request.
+NuSTAR data associated with approved DDT requests will have no exclusive use period and, when completed, will be available via the public NuSTAR archive.
+See NuSTAR HEASARC archive for more information.

 Please contact nustar-help at srl.caltech.edu if you have any questions.